CoatiSoftware/SourcetrailPythonIndexer/README.md

 ## Sourcetrail Integration
-To run the python indexer from within your Sourcetrail installation, follow these steps:
+To run the lastest release of the Python indexer from within your Sourcetrail installation, follow these steps:
 * download the latest [Release](https://github.com/CoatiSoftware/SourcetrailPythonIndexer/releases) for your OS and extract the package to a directory of your choice
 * make sure that you are running Sourcetrail 2018.4.45 or a later version
 * add a new "Custom Command Source Group" to a new or to an existing Sourcetrail project
-* paste the following string into the source group's "Custom Command" field: `path/to/SourcetrailPythonIndexer --source-file-path=%{SOURCE_FILE_PATH} --database-file-path=%{DATABASE_FILE_PATH}`
+* paste the following string into the source group's "Custom Command" field: `path/to/SourcetrailPythonIndexer index --source-file-path=%{SOURCE_FILE_PATH} --database-file-path=%{DATABASE_FILE_PATH}`
 * add your Python files (or the folders that contain those files) to the "Files & Directories to Index" list
 * add a ".py" entry to the "Source File Extensions" list (including the dot)
 * confirm the settings and start the indexing process